kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ###### How can someone using this feature know that it is working for their instance?

-<<[UNRESOLVED need consensus on metric @knelasevero @atiratree @dgrisonnet @wojtek-t]>>
-After consensus on metric this section can change accordingly.
-Discussion at https://github.com/kubernetes/enhancements/pull/4474#discussion_r1524772738. tl;dr: implement statefulset_unavailability_violation or implement something simpler like kube_statefulset_spec_strategy_rollingupdate_max_unavailable and where to put it (ksm, in-tree, etc)
-<<[/UNRESOLVED]>>
 Users can verify the maxUnavailable feature is working for their StatefulSets by observing the behavior of their application during rolling updates.
 Specifically, they should monitor the update progress of StatefulSets against the maxUnavailable value they have configured.
 This can be done by tracking the number of pods that are unavailable at any given time during the update process and ensuring it does not exceed the specified maxUnavailable limit.
+Users can also view the `statefulset_unavailability_violation` metric to see if there have been instances where the feature is not working as intended.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?